Popfizz013/DEEP_RACER_HACKATHON/README.md

 - The model was trained using the **AWS DeepRacer virtual simulator**, providing valuable metrics like lap times and track completion rates.

 2. **Iterative Reward Function Refinement:**
-- Observed challenges, such as sharp turns and steering inefficiencies, informed adjustments to the reward function.
+- Observed challenges, wide turns and steering inefficiencies, informed adjustments to the reward function.

 3. **Hyperparameter Tuning:**
 - Optimized parameters such as learning rate and exploration vs. exploitation balance to improve adaptability and learning speed.